Malawian hip-hop: Characteristics of Malawian Hip-Hop

-A large part of Malawian hip-hop is in local Malawian languages, more especially Chichewa which is spoken across the entire country.
+A large part of Malawian hip-hop is in local Malawian languages, more especially Chichewa and Chitumbuka which are spoken across the entire country.
 A large section of artists use English entirely while others mix the two languages.
-Over the years there have generally been very few rappers of note that use other languages such as Yao and Tumbuka.
+Over the years there have generally been very few rappers of note that use other languages such as Lambya, Yao and Sena.

 Malawian hip-hop has historically been heavily influenced by global music trends.
 In its early days in the 90s, much of the music adopted the boom-bap style of production and delivery which was globally popular at the time.
 As the 2000s came around, the music started to take a turn into dirty south hip-hop which was starting to take centre stage thanks to the growing popularity of American artists such as T.I.

 As trap took over the airwaves in the 2010s, Malawian hip-hop also took a turn to favour that style of music.
 However, in the later half of the 2010s and early 2020s the music started to include a more afropop and passada style of production which is more geared towards making people dance.
-Popular artists who favour this style of production include Phyzix, Gwamba, Martse, and Piksy.
+Popular artists who favour this style of production include Phyzix, Gwamba, Martse, Darray, and Piksy.
 Music in this style often covers topics such as relationships, having a good time, and occasionally life struggles.

 No industry is homogeneous and another sector of the hip-hop industry continues to favour boom-bap and a more old school style of production and delivery.
-Some of these artists includes L Planet, Third Eye, Dominant 1, Black Mind, Mahiri, Eminent-1, King's Rifles, Sage Poet, Genetix, and C-Scripture.
+Some of these artists includes L Planet, Third Eye, Dominant 1, Black Mind, Mahiri, Eminent-1, King's Rifles, Sage Poet, Darray, Genetix, and C-Scripture.
 This group represents a more traditional style of hip-hop and generally featured rappers in their 30s and older.
 Lyrical content in this style often covers personal and life struggles, socio-political commentary, as well as commentary on hip-hop culture.
 It's more geared towards an audience that prefers conscious rap.

 Some Malawian songs feature a mix of western and local sounds.
 The most notable of these are the Bantu Kamradz, and Tay Grin who feature a lot of traditional instruments and talk about Malawian culture including Nyau, village life, and the life of the typical struggling Malawian.